-Congratulations to Roberto Colombi, SWS, for passing the Spanish Wine Scholar exam with highest honors!
+Congratulations to Roberto Colombi, SWS, for passing the Spanish Wine Scholar exam with highest honors with the Florida Wine Academy!

 I grew up in the country side of Italy, in a family that always loved wine and with several relatives already in the hotel and restaurant business.